joweyel/mlops-material/4-Deployment/homework-24/homework.md

 Modify your code to upload the parquet file to S3/GCS/etc.

-## Bonus: Use an orchestrator for batch inference
+## Bonus: Use Mage for batch inference

 Here we didn't use any orchestration.
 In practice we usually do.

 * Split the code into logical code blocks
-* Use a workflow orchestrator for the code execution
+* Use Mage to orchestrate the execution

 ## Publishing the image to dockerhub